1992 Windsor Castle fire: Structural damage

 The major loss was to the fabric of the castle.
-The false ceiling in St George's Hall and the void for coal trucks beneath the floor had allowed the fire to spread.
-It burned as far as the Chester Tower.
+The false ceiling in St George's Hall and the void for coal trucks beneath the floor had allowed the fire to spread, and it burned as far as the Chester Tower.
 Several ceilings collapsed.
-Apartments burnt included the Crimson Drawing Room (completely gutted), the Green Drawing Room (badly damaged, though only partially destroyed by smoke and water) and the Queen's Private Chapel (including the double-sided 19th-century Henry Willis organ in the gallery between St George's Hall and Private Chapel, oak panelling, glass and the altar).
+Apartments destroyed or badly damaged included the Crimson Drawing Room (completely gutted), the Green Drawing Room (badly damaged, though only partially destroyed by smoke and water), and the Queen's Private Chapel, which lost the double‑sided 19th‑century Henry Willis organ in the gallery between St George's Hall and the Private Chapel, as well as its oak panelling, glass, and altar.

-St George's Hall survived with the walls largely intact, but the ceiling had collapsed.
+St George's Hall survived with its walls largely intact, but the ceiling had collapsed.
 The State Dining Room in the Prince of Wales Tower and the Grand Reception Room were also devastated.
 In total, 100 rooms were affected by the fire.
-Smaller apartments damaged or destroyed included the Star Chamber, Octagon Room, Brunswick Tower (covered in 12 feet (3.5 m) of debris), Cornwall Tower, Prince of Wales Tower, Chester Tower, Holbein Room and the Great Kitchen, which lost its plaster coving and most of the medieval timber.
+Smaller apartments damaged or destroyed included the Star Chamber, Octagon Room, Brunswick Tower (covered in 12 feet (3.5 m) of debris), Cornwall Tower, Prince of Wales Tower, Chester Tower, Holbein Room, and the Great Kitchen, which lost its plaster coving and most of its medieval timber.
 The external wall above the bay window of the Crimson Drawing Room (between the Prince of Wales and Chester Towers) was seriously calcified.